June 30, 2009

 Without further ado, here's what has my knickers in a knot.
 Roughly two-and-a-half weeks ago the NFL held it's annual spring meeting in Dana Point CA. While this particular gathering is less about actual business than it is about creating the preseason groundswell of excitement scant weeks before each season's draft and beyond, there are a couple of pretty significant items on the agenda every year.
 One of them is the meeting of the league's Rules Committee, which as it's name implies legislates all new rules or addendums to existing rules.

 These are the guys who decide when and where the popcorn will fly.
-That is, they write the rule book; take that a step further and they more than anything else shape the game into not only what it is now but also what it will become.
-They do this by changing the rules, which subsequently changes the way the game is played.
+That is, they write the rule book; take that a step further and they more than anything else shape the game into not only what it is, but also what it will become.
+That's key in a

 Change is inevitable; it is, ironically, an unalterable fact of life.
 No matter who you are or what you do, you will face changes.
 Furthermore, each time you do, every time you adapt to your fluid circumstances...changes you.
 There is a saying that it is not the destination in Life but the journey that matters.
 We all experience that to some degree.
 Here endeth the cribbed version of Basic Life Philosophy 101, and my point is this: change is a necessary function of life.
 As such, I accept it because I must -- not necessarily because I want to.
 At times, when the pressure of mounting change and other factors becomes too heavy, I do what everybody does at some point.
 I look for an escape -- a brief respite from my daily reality.